lunit-io/ocelot23algo/README.md

 Where each cell prediction requires the following information:

 * `name`: cell patch identifier, which is composed of the keyword `image` followed by the sequential image ID of the cell patch.
 The ID is the same as the one provided by the `DataLoader`.
-* `point`: list of three intiger, i.e. x, y and class ID.
+* `point`: list of three integer, i.e. x, y and class ID.
 * `probability`: confidence score of the predicted cell.

 # Develop you algorithm

 At `user/inference.py` you will find a dummy cell detection algorithm.
-Your task is to propose a new algorithm by modifying the function `process_patch_pair` while keeping the returned format used below.
-Feel free to install any framework, such as PyTorch or Tensorflow by adding your dependencies in `requirements.txt`.
+Your task is to propose a new algorithm by modifying the function `process_patch_pair` while keeping the output format.
+Also, feel free to install any framework, such as PyTorch or Tensorflow by adding your dependencies in `requirements.txt`.

 ```python
 def process_patch_pair(cell_patch, tissue_patch, pair_id, meta_dataset):